-Steam 2 Hour Refund Rule
+Steam 2-Hour Refund Rule

-Should Steam gamers have the ability (or right?) to get a refund if they play less than two hours of a recently purchased Steam game?
-That is the question du jour on many gamers minds and the answer is not as simple as “yes / no”.
-This is all thrown into light with the recent tweet from Emika Games re: leaving the game development industry because nearly 70% of their recent game, “Summer of ’58”, have gotten refunds for the game because it can be beat in under 2 hours.
+Should Steam gamers have the ability or right to get a refund if they play less than two hours of a recently purchased Steam game?
+That is the question du jour on many gamers’ minds and the answer is not as simple as “yes” or “no”.
+This is all thrown into light with the recent tweet from Emika Games regarding leaving the game development industry because nearly 70% of the sales of their recent game, Summer of ’58, have gotten refunds because it can be beat in under 2 hours.
 More on that below.

 2 Hour Or Not 2 Hour?
 That Is The Question!

-First off, it should be noted that Steam currently offers full refunds for all its games if you a) have played under 2 hours of tracked game time and b) the game is less than two weeks old.
+First off, it should be noted that Steam currently offers full refunds for all its games if you a) have played under 2 hours of tracked game time, and b) the game is less than two weeks old.
 This is a no-questions asked refund with a very bright line (either you are over or under – no grey areas).

 Steam Refund Abuse

 In regards to making the game longer to avoid refunds, I think this is a slippery slope at best and is a bad idea overall.
 Simply put, if you have a fixed cut-off like what exists now, developers will be incentivized to pad their games with fluff.
 Games should be made entertaining and enjoyable – any action that takes away from that should be excised.
 Gamers are smart people, and if they feel that they are being asked to do pointless quests or ridiculous things to increase time in-game, they’ll catch on quick.
 And the world will know via reviews, social media, and word of mouth.